RainrainWu/RainrainWu.github.io/content/posts/collaborative_negotiation.md

 <!--more-->

-1. Rather than directly opposing issues, focus on and gradually expand areas of common ground or consensus.
+## Rather than directly opposing issues, focus on and gradually expand areas of common ground or consensus

 While it is natural to invest energy in issues that one cares about, it can be challenging to make progress when directly opposing the other party.
 In situations where obstacles seem insurmountable, considering alternative routes can also be an option.